 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 Other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

 Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.

-For NPC, doctors may check thyroid function, vision, and hearing to detect any cranial nerve damage from radiation therapy or surgery.
+For NPC, doctors may check your thyroid gland function, vision, and hearing to find any cranial nerve damage from radiation therapy or surgery.
 Periodic ear examinations may also be necessary to remove any dried earwax that has built up.
 Prevention of dental cavities is also important.
 Fluoride application is recommended whenever the oral cavity and the salivary glands receive radiation treatment.